 In the U.S., Saban Entertainment produced a partial English dub of the series, and added a live-action segment focusing on the moral of each episode, starring Janice Adams as Mrs. Maple.
 This version aired in syndication and on Nickelodeon from 1987 to 1993, and the accompanying toy line was released in the United States by Tonka.

 After 50 episodes, the series underwent a format change and changed its name to "New Maple Town Stories: Palm Town Chapter."
 In this new series, Patty Rabbit moves away from the forested Maple Town (thus making the title rather misleading) and to a new setting, the tropical Palm Town.
 Waiting for her there are a new group of friends and troublemakers.
 None of the other Maple Town denizens tag along, making Patty the only regular character in both series.
 This move proved unpopular, and the series ended about a year after the change.
 Note that none of the Palm Town episodes were ever dubbed into English.
-However Palm Tower has been in several countries such as Italy and Arabic speaking markets where the entire 50 episode run was translated and where it trumps Maple Town in popularity.
+However Palm Town arc has been aired in several countries such as Italy and Arabic speaking markets where the entire 50 episode run was translated and where it trumps Maple Town in popularity.

 Maple Town's setting is based on Canada around the 1920s, while the setting of Palm Town is based on the West Coast of the United States around the 1980s.